shader-slang/slang/docs/language-reference/07-declarations.md

 * `out` indicates copy-out semantics.
 The callee writes to the parameter and then a copy of that value is assigned to the argument of the caller after the call returns.

 * `in out` or `inout` indicates pass-by-value-result (copy-in and copy-out) semantics.
-The callee receives a copy of the argument passed by the caller, it may manipulate the copy, and then when the call returns the final value is copied back to teh argument of the caller.
+The callee receives a copy of the argument passed by the caller, it may manipulate the copy, and then when the call returns the final value is copied back to the argument of the caller.

 An implementation may assume that at every call site the arguments for `out` or `in out` parameters never alias.
 Under those assumptions, the `out` and `inout` cases may be optimized to use pass-by-refernece instead of copy-in and copy-out.